imimap/imimap/README.md

     cd imimap

+## Local dev and test environment using Docker

+The IMI-Map runs in Docker Containers on production.
+To reproduce the production environment for test and dev, both should be in docker, to.

+### Requirements

+- Docker

+### Using Docker

+there's a makefile containing the most frequently used docker commands for the imimap.
+E.g.

+    make start
+    make test

+starts (and downloads/builds the containers, if necessary) and runs a test (rspec) in docker.

+Note that an image rebuild is needed when the dependencies (Gemfile, Gemfile.lock) was changed.

+## Test Data for Development

+    make bash
+    rails db:seed

+creates test data in the docker container.

+s011_001 to s011_020 will be students with already one internship, s012_001 to s012_020 will be students with no internship, see db/seeds for details.

 ## Running Rails locally

     IMI-Map Development should be done within a docker container, local Development is discouraged.
 If you do it nonetheless, be careful not to commit db/schema.rb files generated with a migration against a SQLITE database.

     IMI-Map needs a couple of packages to be installed, refer to the Dockerfile.